github/docs/contributing/images-and-versioning.md

 2. Open Snagit and select the **Shape** tool.
 3. Under "**Quick styles**," select **Import**.
 4. Select the Snagit theme from your computer's files.
 This will install the shape preset.
-5. Optionally, star the orange rectangle to add it to your favorites.
+5. Optionally, star the dark orange rectangle to add it to your favorites.

 ### Adding a highlight to a screenshot